TLC: Tables, Ladders & Chairs (2018)

-The 2018 TLC: Tables, Ladders & Chairs was the 10th annual TLC: Tables, Ladders & Chairs professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions.
-The event took place on December 16, 2018, at the SAP Center in San Jose, California.
+The 2018 TLC: Tables, Ladders & Chairs was a professional wrestling event produced by WWE.
+It was the 10th annual TLC: Tables, Ladders & Chairs and took place on December 16, 2018, at the SAP Center in San Jose, California.
+The event aired via pay-per-view (PPV) and livestreaming and featured wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions.
 It was the first TLC event since 2010 to feature multiple brands with a brand extension in effect.

 Twelve matches were contested at the event, including two on the Kickoff pre-show.
 In the main event, Asuka defeated defending champion Becky Lynch and Charlotte Flair in the first women's triple threat Tables, Ladders, and Chairs (TLC) match to capture her first SmackDown Women's Championship, which was also the first time the title was contested in the main event match of a PPV.
 In the penultimate match, Dean Ambrose defeated Seth Rollins to win Raw's Intercontinental Championship for a third time.
-On the undercard, Daniel Bryan defeated AJ Styles to retain SmackDown's WWE Championship, Ronda Rousey defeated Nia Jax to retain the Raw Women's Championship, and Braun Strowman defeated Baron Corbin in a TLC match to earn a match against Brock Lesnar for Raw's Universal Championship at the Royal Rumble as well as stripping Corbin of all authoritative power.
+In other prominent matches, Daniel Bryan defeated AJ Styles to retain SmackDown's WWE Championship, Ronda Rousey defeated Nia Jax to retain the Raw Women's Championship, and Braun Strowman defeated Baron Corbin in a TLC match to earn a match against Brock Lesnar for Raw's Universal Championship at the Royal Rumble as well as stripping Corbin of all authoritative power.

 Production

 Background

-TLC: Tables, Ladders & Chairs was an annual gimmick pay-per-view (PPV) and WWE Network event, generally produced every December by WWE since 2009.
-The concept of the show was based on the primary matches of the card each containing a stipulation using tables, ladders, and chairs as legal weapons, with the main event generally being a Tables, Ladders, and Chairs match.
-The 2018 event was the 10th event under the TLC chronology.
-While the 2017 event had been held in October that year, the 2018 event moved TLC back to its usual December slot due to the cancellation of that year's Clash of Champions event, and TLC was scheduled to take place on December 16, 2018, at the SAP Center in San Jose, California.
-Following WrestleMania 34 in April, WWE discontinued brand-exclusive pay-per-views, thus the 2018 event featured wrestlers from the Raw, SmackDown, and 205 Live brands.
+TLC: Tables, Ladders & Chairs was an annual professional wrestling event generally produced every December by WWE since 2009.
+The concept of the event was based on the primary matches of the card each containing a stipulation using tables, ladders, and chairs as legal weapons, with the main event generally being a Tables, Ladders, and Chairs match.

+Announced on November 22, 2017, the 10th TLC was planned to be held on October 21, 2018, at the TD Garden in Boston, Massachusetts.
+This would have been the second time the event took place in October, following the 2017 event.
+However, as first reported on July 10, 2018, and later confirmed on September 10, the 2018 event was announced to be held on December 16 at the SAP Center in San Jose, California, which was the original date and venue for Clash of Champions.
+This returned TLC to its traditional December slot.
+The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Tickets went on sale on September 21 through Ticketmaster.
+The 2018 event was planned to be SmackDown-exclusive, but following WrestleMania 34 in April, WWE discontinued brand-exclusive pay-per-views, thus the 2018 event featured wrestlers from the Raw, SmackDown, and 205 Live brand divisions.